-In an online experiment, we directly test most of our theoretical predictions.
-The experiment confirms nearly every prediction from our model that we could test.
-Subjects seem to be intentionally learning, but the learning process is fraught with error.
+In an online experiment, we directly test most of our theoretical predictions, finding support for all that we test.
+There is ample evidence that subjects are intentionally learning, but the learning process is fraught with error.
 This suggests that practical considerations beyond our model would make preference learning even more difficult, thus amplifying the concerns we raise about unstable preferences and welfare loss.
 Nevertheless, we find support for our main predictions about tastes that remain unlearned and welfare loss that declines but not to zero.
 We also observe the biases we expected: subjects retain pessimistic errors as life progresses, and fail to try those goods exhibiting characteristics predicted by the model.
+Our results also show that unlearned goods and welfare loss appears to be persistent, as we predict.

 This paper proceeds as follows.
-First, we set up the structure for our model, describing the agent, the world she lives in, and how she learns.
-Next, we present our theoretical results regarding the agent's learning and welfare outcomes.
+First, we informally outline our model's setup and results.
+(The full workings of the theory are contained in appendices.)
 We then describe the experiment design.
-Our experiment results follow, testing our theoretical predictions, and we conclude.
+Our experiment results follow, and we conclude.